khrynczenko/blog/content/posts/post-2021-03-31-arm-assembly-2.md

 Let's jump right into more details regarding 32-bit ARM assembly.
-In this post we will look at memory, and how it is supposed to be used, what are the tasks for the rest of the registers, and what is stack, and how to use it.
+In this post we will look at memory, and how it is supposed to be used, what are the tasks for the rest of the registers, and what is the stack, and how to use it.

 ## Segments